-Cocaine is a stimulant that increases the levels of the neurotransmitters dopamine, serotonin, and norepinephrine in your brain.
-Usually, your brain will essentially recycle these chemicals, but cocaine stops that from happening, resulting in a buildup of neurotransmitters that causes the euphoric feelings that cocaine users experience.
-Cocaine causes feelings of alertness, increased energy, pleasure, confidence, increased endurance, and increased focus.
-Cocaine can also increase your heart rate, raise your body temperature, and elevate your blood pressure.
-It causes difficulty sleeping, loss of appetite, itching, and dilated pupils.
-It can lead to a runny nose or nasal problems if snorted, and excessive use can cause paranoia and tremors.
+Cocaine is a stimulant that increases the levels of dopamine, serotonin and norepinephrine in your brain.
+Usually, your brain will essentially recycle these chemicals, but cocaine stops that process from happening, resulting in a buildup of neurotransmitters that causes the euphoric feelings that cocaine users experience.

 Symptoms of Cocaine Withdrawal

 When you try to quit cocaine, you can experience withdrawal symptoms – the severity of which will depend on your history of cocaine use.
-One of the strongest symptoms of withdrawal is cravings for cocaine (although they differ in severity and are not identical, symptoms of cocaine are not as chemically dependent as other drugs like heroin or alcohol.
+One of the strongest symptoms of withdrawal is cravings for more cocaine.
+The withdrawal symptoms of cocaine are not as chemically dependent as other drugs like heroin or alcohol.
 It can be described more as a crash than a withdrawal…

 How to Quit Cocaine

 Complete detox from cocaine can take several days, and the recommended course of action after detox is a stay in a rehab center.
-In-patient rehab can help you be successful in your pursuit to quit cocaine by providing you with a safe, controlled atmosphere in which to cope with cravings and learn to live without the drug.
+Inpatient rehab will assist you in your pursuit to quit cocaine by providing you with a safe, controlled atmosphere in which to cope with cravings and learn to live without the drug.

 Other Ways to Quit Cocaine

-It is possible to quit cocaine without the help of a detox or rehab, but the do-it-yourself method isn’t recommended, because it can be dangerous, and it is less likely to lead to long-term sobriety.
+It is possible to quit cocaine without the help of a detox or rehab, but the do-it-yourself method isn’t recommended.
+More often than not, this type of approach eventually leads to relapse.
 You should always consult a doctor before you try to quit cocaine.